hashicorp/consul/website/source/docs/commands/event.html.markdown

 * `-node` - Regular expression to filter nodes which should evaluate the event.

-* `-service` - Regular expression to filter to only nodes which matching services.
+* `-service` - Regular expression to filter to only nodes with matching services.

 * `-tag` - Regular expression to filter to only nodes with a service that has a matching tag.
 This must be used with `-service`.
 As an example, you may